peel3r/photo_service/README.md

 # Photo Search

-What is the Arnold Clark Pgoto Search app?
+What is the Arnold Clark Photo Search app?
 ---------------------------------------

 Arnold	Clark’s	website	takes	images	of	our	used cars	from a	caching	server

-at http://vcache.arnoldclark.com.
-We	hold	up	to	12	images	for	any	given	vehicle	but...
+and displays to user

 ##The functionality